 Diskpart is a command prompt tool.
-Comparing with GUI Disk Management, diskpart is more difficult to use.
-In addition, in Disk Management you'll see partition layout and detailed information of each volume, but in diskpart command window, Unallocated space and some information won't be displayed.
+Comparing with GUI Disk Management, diskpart is more difficult to common users.
+In Disk Management you'll see partition structure and detailed information of each volume, but in diskpart command window, Unallocated space and many information won't be displayed.

-- Press Windows and R on keyboard, type diskpart and press Enter.
+- Press Windows and R keys together to open Run, input diskpart and press Enter.

-- Type select volume X (X is drive letter or number of the partition that you want to shrink).
+- Input select volume X (X is drive letter or number of the partition that you want to shrink).

-- Type shrink desired=XX (XX is the amount of space to shrink in megabytes).
+- Input shrink desired=XX (XX is the amount of space to shrink in megabytes).

-Diskpart works in different way, but it has same limitations with Disk Management.
+Diskpart works in different way, but it has same shortages with Disk Management.

-How to shrink volume with free partition editor
+How to shrink volume with NIUBI Partition Editor